 Ultrasound

-1st ultrasound scan
+First ultrasound scan

-The 1st ultrasound usually takes place between 7-9 weeks of pregnancy, during the first check-up.
-With this ultrasound we can see whether the heart is beating, how far along in your pregnancy you are and whether it is a single or multiple pregnancy.
+The first ultrasound usually takes place between 7-9 weeks of pregnancy, during the first check-up.
+With this ultrasound we can see whether the heart is beating, how far along in your pregnancy you are, and whether it is a single or multiple pregnancy.
 At this term, the baby is still very small and it is preferable to make the ultrasound vaginally for the best image (this is of course negotiable).

 Medical ultrasounds